AviatrixSystems/Docs/HowTos/general_glossary.rst

 BGP (Border Gateway Protocol)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The dynamic routing protocol, or set of rules for directing traffic, for the Internet.
-BGP maximizes efficiency.
-It acts as the postal service of the Internet.
+BGP is the dynamic routing protocol or rules for directing traffic on the internet.
+BGP maximizes efficiency and acts as the postal service of the internet.

 Blast Radius
 ^^^^^^^^^^^^^^^^^^^^^